October 17, 1873.

 Over and over again, the hospital exceeded its already impressive accomplishments with massive modernization projects that included utilizing the most innovative surgical, imaging and medical options available.

-As the area's first community hospital, St. Luke’s has been providing cost-effective and high-quality care to patients, regardless of their ability to pay, for almost 150 years.
-Today, the St. Luke’s University Health Network is comprised of ten hospitals, 1,400+ physicians and providers, primary and specialist care sites, various outpatient testing and service facilities, a regional medical school campus, the nation’s oldest operating nursing school, home health, inpatient and outpatient hospice services, the largest hospital-based EMS service in Pennsylvania and more than 1,600 volunteers.
+As the area's first community hospital, St. Luke’s has been providing cost-effective and high-quality care to patients, regardless of their ability to pay, for 150 years.
+Today, St. Luke’s University Health Network is comprised of 15 campuses, 1,900+ physicians and providers, primary and specialist care sites, various outpatient testing and service facilities, a regional medical school campus, the nation’s oldest operating nursing school, home health, inpatient and outpatient hospice services, the largest trauma network in Pennsylvania and more than 2,100 volunteers.